peterkinget/MOSbiusBook/2_chapter_mosbius_555/mosbius_555.md

 Schematic for the MOSbius 555 implementation
 ```

 The 555 MOS schematic[^1] can be implemented in a straightforward manner.
 Care must be taken to use the correct sizes for various devices depending on their function.
 In this realization the S/R latch is implemented with 1x devices with the set and reset devices realized with 4x nMOS transistors.
-For the output inverters the 16x inverter pairs are used for good driving strength on `out`, however, they load the S/R latch output (bus05).
+For the output inverters the 16x inverter pairs are used for good driving strength on `OUT`, however, they load the S/R latch output (bus05).
 All connections can be realized with the on-chip buses ([connections file](img/MOSbius_555_v1.json)) and the reference ladder (R1-R2-R3) is realized with off-chip 5K-5K-5K resistors.
 The terminals `biasn` (pin 19) and `biasp` (pin 68) are biased with 100$\mu A$ using the potentiometers on the PCB to bias the OTA-nMOS and OTA_pMOS blocks and some additional current source devices.

 ## Building a Timer with the MOSbius 555 in Astable Mode